 - Drainage - Do you have availability to drain the unit of condensation, or will a tank have to be used and emptied?

-These are all crucial factors in choosing the correct portable air conditioner unit, determining if a small or large unit will be needed, or if the unit will be water or air-cooled.
+These are all crucial factors in determining if you need a small, large, water-cooled, or air-cooled unit.
 Let Mobile Air’s expertise in cooling applications benefit you.
-Call Mobile Air at 888-474-4340 or contact us online and we will determine the best solution to for your HVAC problem.
+Contact us at Mobile air and we will determine the best solution for your HVAC problem.